Last Updated on

 2. Impulsive Attitude

-You may notice your kid is very impulsive and he may do things in haste.
+You may notice your kid is very impulsive, and he may do things in haste.
 He may also not take any responsibility for his actions.
-All this is because of indulgent parenting style.

 3. Bullying Nature

 If you are a lenient parent then you may notice your kid not adhering to rules and regulation.
-You may even find him repulsive and even not scared of the consequences of his bad actions or even punishment.
+You may find that he is not scared of the consequences of his bad actions or even punishment.
 He may even bully other kids in school.

 4. Poor Academic Performance